 Premolars – These are the teeth furthest back in your dog’s mouth before the adult molars erupt.
-The deciduous premolars are lost and four permanent premolars are added on the top and bottom of both sides.
+Dogs lose their deciduous premolars, and four permanent premolars come in on the top and bottom of both sides.
 The permanent premolars come in between 4-6 months of age.

 Molars – Dogs do not have baby molars, but there are two permanent molars on each side of the top jaw (maxilla) and three permanent molars on each side of the bottom jaw (mandible).
 All molars will erupt by 4-7 months of age.

 Here is an image of an adult canine dental chart.

 Vets use the amount of wear and tartar accumulation on your dog’s teeth to determine age when they are older.
 Dog teeth are typically less pointed after about 5-6 years of age.
 Your dog’s teeth will depend on their routine (how much they chew, what they chew, and food choice) and previous dental cleanings or at home care.
 This is why age is harder to determine after puppyhood.

 While teeth are a helpful indicator of a puppy’s age, you can get the most accurate measurement of your dog’s age at any time in their life with an Embark Dog Age Test.
 The Age Test can pinpoint your dog’s true age (± 5 months).
 It’s currently available through early access, but if you’re interested and don’t want to wait any longer than necessary, you can join our waitlist.

 Knowing your puppy’s age can help inform what type of age-appropriate lifestyle and care are right for them.
 Learn more about how veterinarians estimate dog age and how to care for your dog through all life stages.